 In S4, we can always add a box in front of another box.
 But S4 does not automatically let us add a box in front of a diamond.

-That is, S4 does not generally permit the inference from $\Diamond \mathcal{A}$ to $\Box \Diamond \mathcal{A}$.
-But again, that might strike you as a shortcoming, at least if you are reading \Box and \Diamond as expressing necessity and possibility.
+That is, S4 does not generally permit the inference from $\diamondsuit A$ to $\Box \diamondsuit A$.
+But again, that might strike you as a shortcoming, at least if you are reading \Box and \diamondsuit as expressing necessity and possibility.
 It seems intuitive that if \mathcal{A} is possibly true, then it couldn't have failed to be possibly true.